 Community groups - helping to deal with financial and social exclusion

-Tenants and housing officers - helping to create manageable tenancies
+Tenants, hostel staff and housing officers - helping to create manageable and sustainable tenancies

 Asylum seekers, refugees and migrant workers - helping to develop an awareness and understanding of financial services and products in the UK